asksaurabh/linkedin_git_collection/Readme.md

 - Make the changes manually, then stage the changes, then commit without a message, message shows up in editor, save and exit.

 - How to reduce merge conflicts?
 - Keep merging main branch into your feature branch.
 This is called `tracking`.
-We are merging changes in main to merge along the way to reduce merge conflicts.
+We are merging changes in feature-branch from main branch to keep feature-branch up-to-date with main to reduce merge conflicts.